H-1B Cap Exempt Visas: How They Work and Who Qualifies

 Ready to move your case forward?
 Start your H-1B evaluation today and see how Lighthouse can help you secure employment authorization without the uncertainty of the lottery.
 Get started with Lighthouse today.

-A cap-exempt H‑1B allows qualifying employers to sponsor foreign workers without being subject to the annual H‑1B lottery.
+An H-1B cap-exempt visa allows qualifying employers to sponsor foreign workers without being subject to the annual H-1B lottery.
 It follows the same specialty occupation rules but is not numerically limited.

 There is no fixed minimum salary.
 Employers must pay at least the prevailing wage for the role and location as determined by the Department of Labor.